adrianoc/cecilifier/README.md

 About
 ---
-Cecilifier is a tool meant to make it easier to learn how to use [Mono.Cecil](https://github.com/jbevain/cecil) a library used to manipulate MS IL.
+Cecilifier was born as a tool meant to make it easier to learn how to use [Mono.Cecil](https://github.com/jbevain/cecil) a library used to manipulate MS IL.
 It was developed after the idea of [asmifier](https://asm.ow2.io/faq.html#Q10).
 You can read more details about it in its [announcement blog](https://programing-fun.blogspot.com/2019/02/making-it-easier-to-getting-started.html).

 You can use it live in [this site](https://cecilifier.me/).